See Credit Details Below

 What You Will Learn

-- See how the Form 8-K instructions aid in understanding the Form’s disclosure requirements
+- Locate and utilize the Form 8-K instructions to understand the Form’s disclosure requirements

-- Learn how to identify the various events that trigger the requirements to file a Form 8-K
+- Recognize the various events that trigger the requirements to file a Form 8-K

-- Learn to distinguish which Form 8-K Items may have update/amendment requirements
+- Discern which Form 8-K Items may have update/amendment requirements

-- Gain an understanding of circumstances when filing a Form 8-K may be appropriate even though not required
+- Analyze the circumstances when filing a Form 8-K may be appropriate even though not required

-- Gain an appreciation of the differences between “filed” and “furnished” Form 8-Ks
+- Determine and understand the important distinction between “filed” versus “furnished” Form 8-Ks

-- Gain insights into developing disclosure controls and other corporate processes in order to timely identify, gather and process information or events that would trigger the requirement for a Form 8-K filing
+- Design and implement disclosure controls and other corporate processes to timely identify, gather and process information or events that would trigger the requirement to furnish or file a Form 8-K

 What You Should Bring